-Partner organisations of international development cooperation are the organizations Eco Mangystau, EcoMuseum and Center for Introduction of New Environmentally Safe Technologies (CINEST) from Kazakhstan.
-The main focus of interest of the specialists will be semi-arid province of Mangystau on the shores of the Caspian Sea.
+Partner organisations of the international development cooperation are the organizations Eco Mangystau, EcoMuseum, and the Center for Introduction of New Environmentally Safe Technologies (CINEST) from Kazakhstan.
+The main focus of the specialists will be semi-arid province of Mangystau on the shores of the Caspian Sea.

-The total amount of 16 000 euros is prepared for the small grants.
-The project bears the official name "Promotion of the rights of citizens public participation decision-making about environmental issues - the practical implementation of the Aarhus Convention in Mangystau", it is generally aimed at the strengthening of civil society by improving the living conditions of residents in the area of the entire Mangystau province of Kazakhstan.
-Funding for project in the amount of 336 120 euros was provided by the European Union.
+The total amount of 16,000 euros is prepared for the small grants.
+The project bears the official name "Promotion of the rights of citizens public participation decision-making about environmental issues - the practical implementation of the Aarhus Convention in Mangystau."
+It is generally aimed at the strengthening of civil society by improving the living conditions of residents in the area of the entire Mangystau province of Kazakhstan.
+Funding for project in the amount of 336,120 euros was provided by the European Union.